List of discontinued x86 instructions: "Knights Landing" and "Knights Mill" instructions

+The AVX512_4VNNIW instructions read a 128-bit data item from memory, containing 4 two-component vectors (each component being signed 16-bit).
+Then, for each of 4 consecutive AVX-512 registers, they will, for each 32-bit lane, interpret the lane as a two-component vector (signed 16-bit) and perform a dot-product with the corresponding two-component vector that was read from memory (the first two-component vector from memory is used for the first AVX-512 source register, and so on).
+These results are then accumulated into a destination vector register.

+Xeon Phi processors (from Knights Landing onwards) also featured the PREFETCHWT1 m8 instruction (opcode 0F 0D /2, prefetch into L2 cache with intent to write) − these were the only Intel CPUs to officially support this instruction, but it continues to be supported on some non-Intel processors (e.g. Zhaoxin YongFeng).

 AMD instructions

 Am386 SMM instructions

 A handful of instructions to support System Management Mode were introduced in the Am386SXLV and Am386DXLV processors.
-They were also present in the later Am486SXLV and Am486DXLV processors.
+They were also present in the later Am486SXLV/DXLV and Elan SC300/310 processors.

-The SMM functionality of these processors was implemented using Intel ICE microcode without a valid license, resulting in a lawsuit that AMD lost in 1994.
+The SMM functionality of these processors was implemented using Intel ICE microcode without a valid license, resulting in a lawsuit that AMD lost in late 1994.
 As a result of this loss, the ICE microcode was removed from all later AMD CPUs, and the SMM instructions removed with it.

-These SMM instructions were also present on the IBM 386SLC and its derivatives (albeit with the LOADALL-like SMM return opcode 0F 07 named "ICERET").
+These SMM instructions were also present on the IBM 386SLC and its derivatives (albeit with the LOADALL-like SMM return opcode 0F 07 named ICERET), as well as on the UMC U5S processor.

 3DNow! instructions

-The 3DNow! instruction set extension was introduced in the AMD K6-2, mainly adding support for floating-point SIMD instructions using the MMX registers (two FP32 components in a 64-bit vector).
+The 3DNow! instruction set extension was introduced in the AMD K6-2, mainly adding support for floating-point SIMD instructions using the MMX registers (two FP32 components in a 64-bit vector register).
 The instructions were mainly promoted by AMD, but were supported on some non-AMD CPUs as well.
 The processors supporting 3DNow! were: